datumorphism/datumorphism.github.io/content/wiki/data-warehouse/data-warehouse-concepts.md

 [^1]: In fact, this is not always the case.
-Sometimes, data products can be delivered using some assist of data warehouse if the data product doesn't rely on the performance of the data source.
+Sometimes, data products can be delivered using some assist of data warehouse if data product doesn't rely on the performance of the data source.